Rebuilding Haiti must start from the ground up, with agricultural education

 In addition, a comparison of protein content (Table 7) showed that fresh and tender Vetiver stems and leaves (at 65 days) was higher than alfalfa, clover, sweet potato vine and rice straw but slightly lower than that of Chinese milk vetch (Astragalus sinicus).
 Although protein content in dry Vetiver (at 65 and 215 days) was lower than alfalfa, it was higher than that in corn silage and other common winter fodders such as rice straw and wild oat straw.
 Moreover, the methionine content of Vetiver was almost the same as other fodders, while the lysine content was much higher (Soil and Fertilizer Department of the Agricultural Bureau of Sichuan Province, 1992).
 These measurements indicated that tender Vetiver grass clippings were suitable as fodder for cattle, sheep, pigs, rabbits, and fish.
 Also with cattle and sheep, Vetiver seemed very palatable.

 Search LRRD (Livestock Research for Rural Development) for some great research on alternative feeds for goats and other livestock.
-These include sugar cane, bananas, Trichanthera leaves, sun dried cassava leaves, jackfruit leaves, sweet potato leaves, and lots of legume tree leaves including Sesbania, Leucaena, and Gliricidia,
+These include sugar cane, bananas, Trichanthera leaves, sun dried cassava leaves, jackfruit leaves, sweet potato leaves, and lots of legume tree leaves including Calliandra, Sesbania, Leucaena, and Gliricidia, and leaves of non-legume trees Moringa and Trichanthera.

 Another source of good information on livestock is: